Healthdirect Free Australian health advice you can count on.

 What does potassium do?

-Potassium is essential for life.
-It allows the nerves to respond to stimulation and muscles to contract (tighten), including those in the heart.
-It also offsets the effect of sodium (present in table salt) in raising blood pressure, and moves nutrients into cells and waste products out of cells.
+• It allows the nerves to respond to stimulation and muscles to contract (tighten), including those in the heart.

 Can I have too much or too little potassium?

-The amount of potassium in the body can be affected by the climate, physical activity, using diuretics, and consuming sodium (salt).
+The amount of potassium in the body is affected by:

-An imbalance of potassium can lead to health problems:
+An imbalance of potassium can lead to health problems.

 Low potassium